vitorpereiraa/meeting-scheduler/README.md

 ```

 This method takes two `Availability` objects and a `Duration`.
 It checks if the intersection of the two availabilities is equal to or longer than the given duration.
 It returns `true` if it is, `false` otherwise.

+This method could be associated with the "meets" and "met by" relations, as it involves checking if the end of one interval is the same as the start of the next, and if the intersection of two intervals is equal to or longer than a given duration.

 #### intersectable